clauudus/simple_IIR_filter/README.md

 ### Extra Notes:
 In this repo I didn't include the WAV file.
 In my case it's because I don't have the WAV file license. <br />
-To run the tests on this repo I used Isengards song (to be more spacific, 30 seconds of it) "In The Halls And Chambers Of Stardust The Crystallic" purely because I really like the song. <br />
+To run the tests on this repo I used Isengards song "In The Halls And Chambers Of Stardust The Crystallic" purely because I really like the song. (to be more spacific, 30 seconds of the song). <br />
 This is a very very (and I cannot stress this enough) very simple project, for myself, only to understand a bit better the audio processing world. <br />
 Since I am a very begginer, please, feel more than free to give any comments and do any improvement on the code :)